 - Design packages (signage, logo identity) Silverwood Retirement Centers (Seattle area) and Juneau, Alaska real estate properties.

-Major Exhibitions (and Awards)
+Solo Exhibitions (and Awards)

 - Juneau Artists Gallery, 17 new and never before exhibited original oil paintings, Dec 2020, Juneau, Alaska